uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 The retracted patches would be exposed to the clients and installing its packages them could lead to unwanted results (e.g. breaking systems).

-# Unresolved questions
-[unresolved]: #unresolved-questions

-- See the inline "Q:" parts.
-- Q: What happens if patch=stable -> retracted -> stable? this path should be also supported

 # Resolved questions
 - Q: how does SUMA upgrade packages/install patches via salt? does it specify